rogerbinns/apsw/doc/build.rst

 The tests also ensure that as much APSW code as possible is executed including alternate paths through the code.
 95.5% of the APSW code is executed by the tests.
-If you checkout the APSW source then there is a script :source:`coverage.sh` that enables extra code that deliberately induces extra conditions such as memory allocation failures, SQLite returning undocumented error codes etc. That brings coverage up to 99.6% of the code.
+If you checkout the APSW source then there is a script :source:`tools/coverage.sh` that enables extra code that deliberately induces extra conditions such as memory allocation failures, SQLite returning undocumented error codes etc. That brings coverage up to 99.6% of the code.

 A memory checker `Valgrind <http://valgrind.org>`_ is used while running the test suite.
-The test suite is run 150 times to make any memory leaks or similar issues stand out.
+The test suite is run multiple times to make any memory leaks or similar issues stand out.
 A checking version of Python is also used.
-See :source:`valgrind.sh` in the source.
+See :source:`tools/valgrind.sh` in the source.

 To ensure compatibility with the various Python versions, a script downloads and compiles all supported Python versions in both 2 byte and 4 byte Unicode character configurations against the APSW and SQLite supported versions running the tests.
-See :source:`megatest.py` in the source.
+See :source:`tools/megatest.py` in the source.

 In short both SQLite and APSW have a lot of testing!